-Before the pandemic, travelling to other countries was easy peasy and we were free to go to almost everywhere we wanted to.
-But now, we’re mostly confined to destinations within our borders, and terms like intra-state are no longer stranger to us.
-But as the world slowly recovers from the pandemic, we begin to hear new terms used in travel and tourism.
-One of it is “travel bubble”, a travel term that before today didn’t even exist.
+Before the pandemic, travelling internationally was little to no trouble at all.
+We were free to go anywhere we wanted to.
+The same can’t be said about travelling today, unfortunately.
+Terms like intra-state have become the new travelling norm and we’re mostly confined to the destinations within our borders.
+However, as the world slowly recovers from the pandemic, we begin to hear new terms used in travel and tourism, such as “travel bubble”.

-Here’s what you need to know about travel bubble and the latest update on travelling into and within Malaysia.
+Here’s what you need to know about travel bubble and the latest updates on travelling into and within Malaysia.

-Disclaimer: This article was updated on 1st February 2021.
-It will continue to be updated with the latest information available at the time of publication, as well as travel guidelines and restrictions.
+Disclaimer: This article was updated on 23rd September 2021.
+It will continue to be updated with the latest information as and when available with updated travel guidelines and restrictions.

 What is travel bubble?

 In layman’s terms, travel bubble refers to a bilateral agreement between two or more countries to open their borders for travel.
 These are usually considered for countries that have been known to effectively contain the spread of the coronavirus.

 What is Malaysia’s verdict on travel bubble?

 The possibility of travel bubble arrangements with green zone countries is still being explored by The Ministry of Tourism, Arts and Culture Malaysia.
 Among the countries that are currently being considered are Australia, New Zealand, Japan, South Korea, and Brunei.